 - Online self-help resources in the forms of workshops, virtual pamphlets and links to useful mental health-oriented websites.

 In addition to certified counselors, a psychiatric nurse practitioner is also on staff (part-time), and the entire team is experienced in working with medical doctors, psychiatrists or therapists from home, should the need occur.

 - Are there any pre-fall programs available for incoming freshmen?

-Members of the fall 2016 freshman class participated in seven different pre-fall programs in the areas of Theatre, Community Service, Communications, Business, Leadership, Academic Success Strategies and even a course at our campus in Ireland.
+Members of the fall 2017 freshman class participated in ten different pre-fall programs in areas such as Theatre, Community Service, Communications, Business, Leadership, Academic Success Strategies, Dance and Wellness and even a course at our campus in Ireland.
 Programs for the year ahead are announced each spring.

 - Has there been any recent building on campus, or are new facilities planned for the near future?

 Yes!
 Our campus growth and enhancements are one of the most exciting aspects of a SHU education.
 We recently opened both the Martire Business & Communications Center; a beautiful new sophomore residence hall, Bergoglio Hall; and, in fall 2017, the state-of-the-art Center for Healthcare Education featuring a medical gym, audiology suite, motion analysis and human performance labs, outpatient and home care suites, a human anatomy lab and a multi-professional educational clinic that will allow future students to collaborate on cases with students in other health professional disciplines to ensure they are prepared for the kind of interactions they will experience when they begin to work in professional health-care settings.